-This map has all of the original alignments that Route 66 followed.
-These routes are historical parts of the road.
+This Route 66 map has all of the original alignments color coded.
+Also called The Mother Road, these routes are historical parts of old U.S. Highway 66.
 They may no longer be accessible, drivable or visible.
 Some are now on private property.
-Those Route 66 alignments now part of or under an Interstate are not drawn on the map.
+Those alignments now part of or under an Interstate are not drawn.
 Hit the box in the upper right hand corner to see the map in a full screen view.
 In the upper left hand corner you can also select Terrain or Satellite views.
 If you find any errors you can report them to corrections(at)route66-map(dot)com.
 Please site any authoritative source for making the correction.

 Flexible map shortcode